-In 2010 when a massive volcanic eruption from a hard-to-pronounce glacier on a small island in the middle of the Atlantic ocean happened, the world got an education in how hard the Icelandic language can be for English speakers.
+In 2010 when a massive volcanic eruption from a hard-to-pronounce glacier on a small island in the middle of the Atlantic Ocean happened, the world got an education on how hard the Icelandic language can be for English speakers.

 “Eyjafjallajökull” was a hard word for newscasters to pronounce when they read the news.

 Having a vocabulary unaffected by languages outside Iceland, and grammar way more complex than English speakers are used to, has led to Icelandic being consistently ranked as one of the hardest languages in the world to learn.
 Especially for English speakers.